E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/fftw/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

-The Ewald summation method above described scales with $N^{1.5}$ at best, where N is the number of charged particles.
-The SPME allows a better scaling, $N*log(N)$, but requires a stencil domain decomposition (i.e. decomposing the domain along one direction only) to allow the FFTW library scaling with more than 1 core.
+The Ewald summation method above described scales with :math:`N^{1.5}` at best, where N is the number of charged particles.
+The SPME allows a better scaling, :math:`N*log(N)`, but requires a stencil domain decomposition (i.e. decomposing the domain along one direction only) to allow the FFTW library scaling with more than 1 core.
 If this is not used, as in the current master version of DL\_MESO\_DPD, the FFTW becomes rapidly a bottleneck for scaling across several nodes.
-On the other side, the porting to a single GPU does not need domain decomposition and the same speedup factor ($x4$ compared to 12-core Intel) is mainteined.
+On the other side, the porting to a single GPU does not need domain decomposition and the same speedup factor (x4 compared to 12-core Intel) is mainteined.